PetrKryslUCSD/FinEtools.jl/docs/algorithms.md

 At the moment there is one algorithm, for steady-state (harmonic) acoustics.

 ### Example:  baffled piston

 After the mesh  has been generated, the `modeldata` can be set up: Here we begin with  the region.

 ```julia
 material = MatAcoustFluid(bulk, rho)
 region1 =  FDataDict("femm"=>FEMMAcoust(IntegData(fes, GaussRule(3, 2)), material))
 ```

 We set up a definition of the absorbing boundary condition:

 ```julia
 abc1  =  FDataDict("femm"=>FEMMAcoustSurf(IntegData(outer_fes, GaussRule(2, 2)),
           material))
 ```

 The  surface of the piston is associated with a known-flux  boundary condition:

 ```julia
 flux1  =  FDataDict("femm"=>FEMMAcoustSurf(IntegData(piston_fes, GaussRule(2, 2)),
           material),  "normal_flux"=> -rho*a_piston+0.0im);
 ```

-And finally we make the model data,,
+And finally we make the model data,

 ```julia
 modeldata =  FDataDict("fens"=>  fens,
                  "omega"=>omega,
                  "regions"=>[region1],
                  "flux_bcs"=>[flux1], "ABCs"=>[abc1])
 ```

 and call  the solver:

 ```julia
 modeldata = FinEtools.AlgoAcoustModule.steadystate(modeldata)
 ```

 When  the algorithm completes, `modeldata["P"]` is the computed pressure field.

 ## Heat diffusion algorithms